Teacher-led student analysis and critical response to popular, media-based texts related to students’ course of study.

 Following are the items you must submit to earn this micro-credential and the criteria by which they will be evaluated.
 To earn the micro-credential, you must receive a passing evaluation for Parts 1, 3, and 4 and a “Yes” for Part 2.

 (200-word limit for each response)

-Submit two examples of student work (writing, images, video, audio, etc.) that demonstrate the students’ ability to effectively analyze the role audience plays in the production and understanding of media.
+Submit two examples of student work (writing, images, video, audio, etc.) that demonstrate the students’ ability to effectively analyze media messages.
 Your student work submission will be assessed based on the following rubric.
 You must earn a “Yes” score on this portion of the total submission in order to earn the micro-credential.

 For each of the student artifacts listed above, submit a student reflection on his or her experience.
 Use the following questions as guidance (200 word limit):

 Provide a reflection on what you learned, using the following questions as guidance (200-word limit):